10 Sunscreen Tips For Maximum UV Protection

 For one and all

 Darker skin is less susceptible to UV damage, but nobody is immune to skin cancer.
 What’s more, when skin cancer does develop in dark-skinned people, it tends to go undetected for longer and grow more deadly.
-Sunscreen is recommended for all skin tones.
+These sunscreen tips are recommended for all skin tones.